pyAHP/pyAHP/README.md

 ## Example

-There are tow examples in doc folder.
+There are two examples in doc folder.

 ### Example of television.json